How Can I Tell If Carpenter Ants Have Invaded My Evansville Home?

 - Fix any leaks.
 Water can attract carpenter ants.

-If you notice signs of carpenter ants in your home, the most effective thing to do is contact your local pest control.
+If you notice signs of carpenter ants in your home, the most effective thing to do is contact your local ant control provider.
 These pests are capable of causing damage year round under the right conditions, so it’s important to monitor your home for activity.
 At Action Pest Control, we protect homes from over 40 household pests, including carpenter ants.
-We offer different packages based on your needs.
+We offer different home pest control packages based on your needs.
 Contact us today to learn more about what we offer.